Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Single--hole states

 Then, the entanglement between the orbital (envelope) and spin (band) degrees of freedom is quantified through the linear entropy of the reduced spin state:

-which ranges from $0$ to $5/6$, for increasing spin--orbit correlations and mixing of the density matrix $\rho^{{\rm sp}}_{\alpha}$; one has $S_L(\rho^{{\rm sp}}_{\alpha}) = 0$ if and only if the hole state $| \psi_{\alpha} \rangle$ has the factorized form given in Eq.~\eqref{factorized state}.
+which ranges from $0$ to $5/6$, for increasing spin--orbit correlations and mixing of the density matrix $\rho^{{\rm sp}}_{\alpha}$.
+One has $S_L(\rho^{{\rm sp}}_{\alpha}) = 0$ if and only if the hole state $| \psi_{\alpha} \rangle$ has the factorized form given in Eq.~\eqref{factorized state}.

-In this system, spin--orbit entanglement, i.e., $S_L(\rho^{{\rm sp}}_{\alpha}) \neq 0$, is due to two conditions, both of which are necessary.
-The first condition is the occurrence of band mixing, i.e., the distribution of the population among the different bands.
-The second condition is that the (unnormalized) orbital states corresponding to the different bands are not parallel to each other, i.e., that there are no constants $c_{\alpha, b}$ such that $| \psi_{\alpha} \rangle$ can be factorized as in Eq.~\eqref{factorized state}.
+In this system, spin--orbit entanglement [$S_L(\rho^{{\rm sp}}_{\alpha}) \neq 0$] requires the fulfillment of two conditions.
+The first one is the occurrence of band mixing, i.e., the distribution of population among different bands.
+The second condition is that the orbital states corresponding to such different bands are not parallel to each other, i.e., that there are no constants $c_{\alpha, b}$ such that $| \psi_{\alpha} \rangle$ can be factorized as in Eq.~\eqref{factorized state}.